GoogleCloudPlatform/deploymentmanager-samples/examples/v2/htcondor/README.md

         condorversion: 8.4.11-1.el7
     ```

-    *   the `count` specifies the number of compute nodes in the cluster
+    *   the `count` specifies the number of compute nodes in the cluster provisioned at deployment time
     *   `zone` is the zone and region in which to launch the vms
     *   `email` is used for the configuration of htcondor (optional)
     *   `instancetype` is the type of nodes to use